h9nt/Livecounts.io-Api-Bypass/README.md

 ```

 - this header works for some other sites like this (; enjoy!
+- Of course, a big thank you goes to livecounts.io for this great site/api service!

 # if the owner of this site,  wants a **DCMA TAKEDOWN** request, contact me